 - Lung cancer

-Therefore, respiratory therapists must have a thorough understanding of how these conditions affect the body and how they can be treated.
+Note: Respiratory therapists must have a thorough understanding of how these disorders affect the body and how they must be treated to improve patient outcomes.

 Skills for Being a Respiratory Therapist